BBberghman/INFOF424-PCenters/to-do.md

 1. 13 points can be obtained on the correct solving of the benchmark instances

 2. 3 points can be taken by offering a decent Human Machine Interface.
-Note that it does not mean that I want a fancy/shiny Graphical Interface.
 It means, that your program should implement unix like options reading (for instance -h [or --help] for help display, -i [or --input] for file input, ...), stdin reading and stdout writing, different level of verbosity, ...
 Note however that the program has to be usable in a bash loop/script.
-Otherwise, a penalty of 3 points will be applied.

 3. 4 points on the optimization of your model.
 In other words, the faster your model runs, the better it is.
 This can be done in a lot of ways: